MARTIMM/gnome-gtk3/docs/content-docs/design/check-list.md

 * 12: Issue number 12 check.

 Entry values can be
 * ✗: No info.
-Mostly for package names but sometimes there are no signals or properties for a class.
+Unavailable e.g. there are no signals or properties for a class.
 * Empty: Not done.
-* ⅓, ½ or ⅔ is a raw measure of things partly done.
+* ⅓, ½, ⅔, etc, is a raw measure of things partly done.
 Some subs are not yet available because of dependencies on other types which are not yet implemented.
 Also, not all subs can be tested because subs might need a more complete setup before being useful.
 Could also be, that I don't know what to do with it 😄.
 * ✓: Done

 <style>